High-dimensional scaling limits and fluctuations of online least-squares SGD with smooth covariance: Introduction

 \end{enumerate} \end{thm}

-\begin{rem} The setting in Theorem~\ref{thm:mainfluc} further splits the low-noise regime of Theorem~\ref{thm:mainfluc} into three sub-regimes.
+\begin{rem} The setting in Theorem~\ref{thm:mainfluc} further splits the low-noise regime of Theorem~\ref{thm:mainfluc} into two sub-regimes.
 The first two regimes correspond to the case when the dominating terms leading to the fluctuations are due to the particle interaction (whose expectation is characterized by the covariance function $A$), and the noise variance respectively.
 In particular, when the particle interaction dominates, we have two independent diffusion terms; while the covariance of the process $\xi_2$ is determined only by the second-moment function $A$ in Assumption~\ref{ass:continuous data}, the covariance of the process $\xi_3$ appearing in the second diffusion term is determined by both $A$ and the fourth-moments function $B$.
-The third sub-regime comes from having to deal with the approximation of the integral on the right hand side of \eqref{eq:mainmean ODE LLN} with its Riemann sum, and we refer to this regime as the interpolation error regime.
-In this regime, we choose a small order of $\gamma$ to ensure the interpolation error vanishes.
-Doing so, fluctuations from the particle interaction and noises are suppressed in the limit.
-Therefore we obtain the degenerate convergence to the ODE as in~\eqref{eq:mainthm fluc SDE CLT large discretization error} for the fluctuations.
 The entire limit identification result is provided in Theorem~\ref{thm:masterclttheorem}. \end{rem}

+\begin{rem} Besides the two sub-regimes introduced in Theorem \ref{thm:mainfluc}, there is another sub-regime, where the \textbf{interpolation error dominates}.
+Specifically, under the assumptions in Theorem \ref{thm:mainfluc}, if we assume further that, as $d,T\to\infty $, we have